Sky Pacific: Sky Pacific goes regional

+In mid-August, the company announced that it would reinstate BBC World News, Star Plus and Nat Geo Wild within weeks, due to customer demand, increasing the number of channels to 27.
+The line-up change was the primary cause of complaint for the service in the first nine months of 2014 alone, 351 out of 1618, per the Consumer Council of Fiji's statistics.

-Digicel Buy-out
+Digicel buy-out

 In September 2015, Digicel Fiji decided to buy out Sky Pacific for a mere FJD$5.75m but the Fiji Government refused the buy-out due to Digicel not being owned by a local company.
 In March 2016, Digicel were finally given a 12-year licence to buy and operate Sky Pacific in Fiji provided that Digicel Fiji is barred from placing local advertisements and local content on Sky Pacific.
 Local content will only be allowed during natural disasters and to remove all the local content from their channels which meant Sky Pacific had to drop 2 channels, The Pacific Channel and Fiji One which Digicel complied with but they were allowed to add one of their own channels in TVWan to the lineup.

 Digicel Fiji finally took control of Sky Pacific on April 1, 2016.
+As a result of the acquisition, Digicel's TVWan and TVWan Sports were added to the service.
+These two channels replaced Fiji One and Pacific Channel, receiving criticism from Fijian subscribers and from areas without terrestrial TV coverage until the Walesi DTT platform was implemented.
+The removal of Fiji One was criticized in a 2018 speech by a National Federation Party member in parliament.

+Four new channels were introduced in June 2016, those channels being MTV Live, TVWan Life, Boomerang and Fight Sports, replacing MTV Asia, Boomerang, Fox Family Movies and FX.
+Discovery Channel was reintroduced in July after a two-year absence.
+The in-house Super Channel, which was produced when it was under Fiji TV's control, was shut down and its content moved to TVWan and TVWan Action.

+On September 11, 2023, Digicel Group filed for Chapter 15 bankruptcy in the United States Bankruptcy Court for the Southern District of New York.